pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

   relative: false
 ---

-_This article is a part of the series [Hands-On With Apache APISIX Ingress](/series/hands-on-with-apache-apisix-ingress/)._
+_This article is a part of the series "[Hands-On With Apache APISIX Ingress](/series/hands-on-with-apache-apisix-ingress/)"._

 In Kubernetes, [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is a native object that allows you to access your services externally by defining a set of rules.
 Using a reverse proxy, an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) implements these defined rules and routes external traffic to your services.